Home > mint leaves turning purple

 Soil Amendments

-Balancing Nutrients: If your soil test reveals a deficiency, consider adding an organic fertilizer high in phosphorus.
+Mint typically prefers slightly acidic soil with a pH 6-7.
+Use a simple soil testing kit to determine your soil pH.
+Consider adding an organic fertilizer high in phosphorus if the result reveals a deficiency.
 This encourages healthy green growth.
 Avoid using synthetic fertilizers.
 They can contribute to soil imbalances over time.

-Understanding Metal Toxicity: Excessive amounts of certain metals can prevent the uptake of essential nutrients in the plant.
+Excessive amounts of certain metals can prevent the uptake of essential nutrients in the plant.
 For example, aluminum.
 If you suspect this is the cause, consider planting mint in a raised bed with healthy, amended soil.

 Pest and Disease Management